OpenSourceEconomics/econ-project-templates/docs/source/faq.rst

 ----------------------------------------------

-`pytask` needs to be able to start your favourite (data) analysis programme from the command line, it might be worthwile trying that out yourself, too.
+`pytask` needs to be able to start your favourite (data) analysis programme from the command line, it might be worthwhile trying that out yourself, too.
 These are the programme names that `pytask` looks for:

 *   R: ``RScript``, ``Rscript``